wp-plugins/wp-auctions/readme.txt

 Tested up to: 4.0
 Stable tag: /trunk/

+WP Auctions allows you to host auctions on your blog or website completely fee free!

+== Description ==

 **Official Site**

 For more information and to take a look at the Pro version, visit our website - [WP Auctions](http://www.wpauctions.com "Auction Plugin for WordPress").

-WP Auctions is a revolutionary plugin which allows you to host auctions on your blog or website and to sell anything, completely fee free!

-== Description ==

 WP Auctions is a revolutionary plugin which allows you to host auctions on your WordPress powered blog or website completely fee free!
 Show your auctions in an attractive AJAX powered popup for optimum user experience.